Translate page with Google

 Support for preparing students for the contest:

-Please navigate to the "Resources for Teachers and Students" tab above to find slide presentations to lead students through a preparatory workshop and graphic organizers to support the workshop and guide students as they write their poems.
-(Students may also use this graphic organizer independently to guide themselves in writing their poems.)
+Please navigate to the "Resources for Teachers and Students" tab above to find slide presentations to lead students through an introductory workshop and graphic organizers to support students with writing their poems.
+(The graphic organizer is designed so that students can use it independently or with an educator's guidance.
+The slide presentation is designed for educators to facilitate.)

-The "Suggested Stories" tab contains a curated list of stories suggested for different grade levels.
+The "Suggested Stories" tab contains a curated list of stories suggested for different grade levels, sorted by focus issue.

 Please help us understand your needs better by filling out this brief survey!